 - 1. Log into your switch management page (see "Access your switch management page" on page 7). - 2.
-Click on Bridge, click on Bandwidth Control, and click on Storm Control. - 3.
+Click on Network, click on Bandwidth Control, and click on Storm Control. - 3.
 Review the settings for each port.
 Click Apply to save the settings. - DLF (Destination Lookup Failure) Click the drop-down list and select Enabled to enable DLF storm control. - Broadcast Click the drop-down list and select Enabled to enable broadcast storm control. - Multicast Click the drop-down list and select Enabled to enable multicast storm control. - Threshold Enter the pps (packets per second) threshold.
 Note: Modifying settings in the row marked All, will apply the settings to all ports.

-- 4. Click Save Settings to Flash (menu). - 5.
-Click Save Settings to Flash (button), then click OK.
+- 4. In the left hand panel, click Tools, click on Configuration, and click Save. - 5.
+Click Save Settings to Flash, then click OK.